vighanesh2/NYUHacks/README.md

 # NYU Hacks Arcade

-A collection of classic arcade games built with Next.js, TypeScript, and HTML5 Canvas.
+A collection of classic arcade games built with Next.js, TypeScript, and Three.js for 3D graphics.

 ## Project Structure